4aiman/MultiCraft_game/README.md

 # MultiCraft_game
-Based on Minetest_game and Overcraft_Origins subgame for Minetest 0.4.10.
+Based on Minetest_game and Overcraft_Origins subgame for Minetest and MultiCraft.

 A Minecraft-like game for the Minetest game engine [overcraft_origins]